How To Wash Coconut Oil Out Of Hair: 12 Natural Ways

 How Long Should I Leave Coconut Oil In My Hair?

 You can leave coconut oil on your hair for a minimum of 30 minutes.
-For maximum benefits, you may leave it overnight.
+Whether you use coconut oil for dry scalp or damaged hair, you can achieve the maximum results by leaving it in overnight.
 Washing it off too early may not let the hair and scalp soak its benefits, and keeping it on for days may attract dirt and cause buildup and hair fall.

 Here are a few ways you may apply coconut oil to your hair.